Dreamfarer/CAMTRACKAI/README.md

 ### Change path

-Open the makefile and find this variable:
+Open both makefiles and find this variable:

 ```
 CAMTRACKAI_PATH = /home/theb3arybear/Desktop/CamTrackAI/GitHub/CamTrackAI
 ```

-Change it to your location.
+Change the path to your location.

 ```
 CAMTRACKAI_PATH = /YOUR/PATH/TO/CAMTRACKAI